openoms/bitcoin-tutorials/fulcrum.md

 db_mem=1024
 fast-sync = 2048

+# server connections
+# disable peer discovery and public server options
+peering = false
+announce = false
-tcp = 0.0.0.0:50020
+tcp = 0.0.0.0:50021
 #cert = /path/to/server-cert.pem
 #key = /path/to/server-key.pem
+#ssl = 0.0.0.0:50022
 " | sudo -u fulcrum tee /home/fulcrum/.fulcrum/fulcrum.conf
 ```
-* the ports 50020 and 50011 are used to not interfere with a possible Electrs or ElectrumX instance
+* the ports 50021 and 50022 are used to not interfere with a possible Electrs or ElectrumX instance
 * edit afterwards with `sudo nano /home/fulcrum/.fulcrum/fulcrum.conf`

 ## Create a systemd service